 What Gluten Free Sage is all about:

-knowledge, wisdom, strength and power.
+knowledge, wisdom, strength and inspiration.

-- Finally Knowing you have Celiac disease
+- Finally Knowing you have celiac disease or gluten intolerance

 - The Wisdom you gain from your life experiences, lessons, and yes… adversity

+It’s important to identify and treat the cause of what’s making you feel bad.
 Walking around with celiac disease or gluten intolerance and not knowing you have it is the equivalent to standing on the center of a seesaw and trying to balance it.
 You’re upright but you’re not.
 You never feel right.
 You have low energy, the inability to focus and feel exhausted.

 And you don’t know how bad off you were until you are healthy and strong again.